 Students who fail to meet requirements or timeline needed to demonstrate satisfactory improvement will be recommended for dismissal from the program.
+Students may also be recommended for dismissal for failing to make satisfactory progress toward the internship and written comprehensive exam.
 Notice will be provided by the program director and will include procedures for appeal.